alidcast/druid.js/README.md

 Unlike other Node.js frameworks, Druid isn't trying to be "the next Ruby on Rails."
 Node.js has its own modular, lightweight way of doing things, and Druid maintains that spirit.

 Druid's itself, is focused only on one job: tying together your application's `entities`.
-As for the application logic itself, we shamelessly delegate the heavy lifting to two great libraries:
+As for the application logic itself, we shamelessly delegate most of the heavy lifting to two great libraries:

  - [apolo-server](https://github.com/apollographql/apollo-server), for responding to Graphql requests.
  - [objection](https://github.com/Vincit/objection.js/) / [knex](http://knexjs.org), for querying your database.